guardrails-ai/gibberish_text/README.md

 ## Description

 This validator checks if an LLM-generated text is gibberish/non-sensical.
-It validates either sentence-by-sentence or the entire text.
+It can validate either sentence by sentence or the entire text as a whole.

+## Requirements
+- Dependencies: `nltk`, `transformers`

 ## Installation